 - Finding your market.
 Are you hoping to be able to stage each and every property in your area?
 Or are you focusing on homes currently for sale?
 Or perhaps just apartments?

 - Defining your brand.
-You’ll need a logo, website, portfolio, business cards, stationary, letterheads etc. You might even add on a sign written car or truck at some stage too.
+You’ll need a logo, website, portfolio, business cards, stationery, letterheads etc. You might even add on a sign written car or truck at some stage too.

 Now let’s look at what it takes to run a home staging business.

-- Managing enquiries.
+- Managing inquiries.
 I always recommend turning around quotes within 24 hours.
 Can you achieve this?

 - Relationship nurturing.
 Being close with realtors can help get a good volume of business through your doors.
 Can you network, or at least reach out via email to introduce yourself?

 - Ongoing marketing.
 Stagers typically have no “shop front”, so people aren’t going to simply walk on past and enquire.
 You’ll need to showcase your work via your portfolio on your website, or put out regular content on the likes of Instagram.

 - Managing furniture.
 Will you rent it from other suppliers, or buy your own?
 Do you have storage, or access to a moving truck?